Drew Smith (baseball): New York Mets

 The Mets promoted Smith to the major leagues on June 22, 2018.
-He made his major league debut the next night at Citi Field against the Los Angeles Dodgers, pitching one scoreless inning in relief as the Dodgers defeated New York 8-3.
-He finished his 2018 season with the Mets, going 1-1 with a 3.54 ERA in 27 relief appearances.
+He made his major league debut the next night at Citi Field against the Los Angeles Dodgers, pitching one scoreless inning in relief as the Dodgers defeated New York 8–3.
+He finished his 2018 season with the Mets, going 1–1 with a 3.54 ERA in 27 relief appearances.
 Smith underwent Tommy John surgery during 2019 spring training, forcing him to miss the year.

 Smith returned to game action in 2020, appearing in 8 games for the Mets, registering a 6.43 ERA with seven strikeouts in as many innings pitched.
-In 2021, although he missed time due to injury, Smith still made 30 relief appearances for the Mets, going 3-1 with a 2.40 ERA and 41 strikeouts over 41 1/3 innings.
+In 2021, although he missed time due to injury, Smith still made 30 relief appearances for the Mets, going 3–1 with a 2.40 ERA and 41 strikeouts over 41 1/3 innings.

 On April 29, 2022, Smith pitched in relief in a combined no-hitter against the Philadelphia Phillies, pitching 1 1/3 innings.
 He made 44 appearances for the Mets in 2022, compiling a 3.33 ERA with 53 strikeouts across 46 innings of work.

 Smith earned his first major league save in a game against the Washington Nationals, pitching 1/3 inning, on May 12, 2023.
 On June 13, Smith was ejected upon entering a game against the New York Yankees after a sticky-substance check.
 He was suspended 10 games and fined by MLB the following day.
 Smith made 62 relief outings for New York in 2023, registering a 4–6 record and 4.15 ERA with 60 strikeouts and 3 saves across 56 1/3 innings pitched.

 Smith began the 2024 campaign as part of the Mets' bullpen, recording a 3.06 ERA with 23 strikeouts and 2 saves in 19 games.
 On July 13, 2024, Smith underwent season-ending Tommy John surgery to repair his ulnar collateral ligament and would likely be out until 2026.
 He became a free agent after the season.

 On February 12, 2025, Smith re-signed with the Mets on a one-year, $1 million contract including a club option for 2026.
 He spent the entire year on the injured list and his club option was declined on November 4, making him a free agent.

+Minnesota Twins

+On February 16, 2026, The Washington Nationals signed Smith to a split minor league contract.
+Smith's agreement with Washington did not guarantee him a roster spot, but he can earn a reported $1.75 million salary with bonus incentives if he were to make the team.
+He was released by the Nationals prior to the start of the regular season on March 21.

+On March 29, 2026, Smith signed a minor league contract with the Minnesota Twins.
+In 27 games with Triple-A St. Paul Saints, he compiled a 1–1 record and 4.74 ERA with 19 strikeouts and four saves across 24 2/3 innings pitched.
+On June 19, Smith was released by the Twins after exercising the opt-out clause in his contract.